 - Kms from Brisbane: 1,331

-Not many people know where abouts the tiny outback town of Stonehenge is.
+Not many people know whereabouts the tiny outback town of Stonehenge is.
 The secret is that it’s just two-and-a-half hours south of Longreach, along the Thomson Development Road.
-Stonehenge is also home to one of the country’s most important military bases (shhh) and the gateway to the Lochern National Park.
+Stonehenge is home to one of the country’s most important military bases (shhh) and the gateway to the Lochern National Park.

 - Population of town: 40

-- Famous for: Neighbouring Lawn Hill National Park
+- Famous for: Neighbouring Lawn Hill (Boodjamulla) National Park

-With the town home to just 40 locals, the pub now provides for canoeing and fishing enthusiasts who venture west to access the nearby spring fed Gregory River, which flows all year round with barramundi and sooty grunter.
+With the town home to just 40 locals, the pub provides for canoeing and fishing enthusiasts who venture west to access the nearby spring-fed Gregory River, which flows year-round with barramundi and sooty grunter.